RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 First thing is to build a classifier that can recognize if a digit is a 3 or a 7.

 ## untar_data and path explained

+`untar_data` = fastai function used to take a url, download data, uncompress it, and return path of where the data is.

+`path` = A pathlib PosixPath object that helps us navigate path to files.

 ## Exploring at the MNIST data
 ## NumPy Array vs PyTorch Tensor
 ## Creating a simple baseline model